rosseloh/quickscripts/oneliners.md

 One (or nearly one) liner scripts for Powershell, Bash, Python, or similar.
-Commented to describe what they do and where they might be useful.

 # PowerShell